kusumakarshukla/TextSearchEngine/README.md

 ## This project is built using the following technologies:
 - Flask for Web Hosting
-- Regex for Advanced Pattern Find and/or Replace (using re module)
+- Regex for Pattern Search and Replace (re module)
 - Pandas for parsing csv and excels
 - pdfReader module (https://github.com/maxpmaxp/pdfreader)

-## Note: This service does not store any file/document post processing.
-With every page refresh, the uploaded contents are automatically purged off.
+## Note: This service purges off any uploaded content/document post page refresh.
+It does not save or cache any uploaded content.